awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-webcrawlerconfiguration.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `CrawlDepth`  <a name="cfn-kendra-datasource-webcrawlerconfiguration-crawldepth"></a>
-Specifies the number of levels in a website that you want to crawl\.
-The first level begins from the website seed or starting point URL\.
-For example, if a website has three levels—index level \(the seed in this example\), sections level, and subsections level—and you are only interested in crawling information up to the sections level \(levels 0\-1\), you can set your depth to 1\.
-The default crawl depth is set to 2\.
+The 'depth' or number of levels from the seed level to crawl\.
+For example, the seed URL page is depth 1 and any hyperlinks on this page that are also crawled are depth 2\.
 *Required*: No
 *Type*: Integer
 *Minimum*: `0`